 Moving away from work, John’s father was also a big influence in John’s established interest in local clubs.
 He mentions how his “father was an enthusiastic member of the Encyclopedia Club” (27) and he was “his companion in most of his outings”.
 It was actually his mother who instigated and convinced John’s father to take him to these clubs but nevertheless, his family was his clear inspiration for his club enjoyment which we know he enjoyed greatly.
-I particular part of John’s memoir mentions “I can remember the men kept up a continual stream of talk about the Reform Bill, Johnny Russell, Earl Grey, and other political leaders of the time” (29).
+I particularly like part of John’s memoir mentions “I can remember the men kept up a continual stream of talk about the Reform Bill, Johnny Russell, Earl Grey, and other political leaders of the time” (29).
 This to me is a very influential part of John’s childhood.
 The education, the society, the people would have been very influential on John’s ideals.
 As he mentions, the sort of conversations consisted of ” talking about James Watt and the steam engine, the Jacquard loom, and the spinning jenny” (29).
-The talks of inventions especially would have been very influential with John’s photography and he later reflects on the change in photography technology, much like he discussed here at the clubs.
+The talks of inventions especially would have been very influential with John’s photography and he later reflects on the changes in photography technology, much like he discussed here at the clubs.

 A common theme of Scotland at this time was the aspect of poverty and hunger.
-We could have assumed that John would have experienced these but according to another book John wrote “Glasgow and Paisley: Eighty Years Ago“, “I never suffered from hunger at home, but I have often taken the piece of scone or oakcake given me by my mother and shared it with some youngster poorer than myself” (11).
-So evidently, there was poverty problems in Paisley during John’s childhood but not for him and the fact that John opted to share leftover food demonstrated the close society of “50000” people had.
+We could have assumed that John would have experienced these but according to another book John Urie wrote “Glasgow and Paisley: Eighty Years Ago“, “I never suffered from hunger at home, but I have often taken the piece of scone or oakcake given me by my mother and shared it with some youngster poorer than myself” (11).
+So evidently, there was poverty in Paisley during John’s childhood but not for him and the fact that John opted to share leftover food demonstrated the close society of “50000” people in the town.
 John clearly loved Paisley and Glasgow.
 Perhaps my favourite quote of his came in this book when he elegantly said “In fact, when I think of the energetic, aggressive, enlightened townspeople of dear old Paisley, I feel proud to call myself a native”.
-In a sense, John is molded by Paisley and he is clearly very thankful for it.
+In a sense, John is moulded by Paisley and he is clearly very thankful for it.

 - Urie, J. (1908).
 Reminiscenes of eighty years by John Urie.
 Paisley: A. Gardner, 1908